gbiagomba/Security-Tools/WeakSSL/README.md

 Lastly, make sure you copy the "rs"c folder and the "WeakCiphers.txt" file

 Then seat back and let it do its thing.

+## TODO
+Fix the openssl validation, need to use older version of openssl